-A minimum undergraduate or graduate GPA of 2.7 is required for admission to the program, in addition to a valid teaching certificate or license.
+A minimum undergraduate or graduate GPA of 2.7 is required for admission to the program, in addition to a valid teaching license.
 Applicants to the reading specialist concentration must provide evidence that two years of teaching experience will be completed before exit from the program.

 Upon admission to the reading specialist concentration, a faculty advisor will conduct a transcript review to ensure that a special education survey course on exceptional children was taken as part of the completed teacher preparation program.

 To earn the MA in reading, students must complete 30 semester hours of course work and all clinical experiences.
-All students are required to create an electronic portfolio using Taskstream.
-No grades below C may apply toward the degree, and no more than two courses with grades of C+, or C are allowed.
+No grades below C may apply toward the degree, and no more than two courses with grades of C+ or C are allowed.
 The program faculty routinely assess students for evidence of professional dispositions.

-In order to qualify for Roosevelt University's recommendation for a K - 12 reading specialist endorsement all requirements in effect at the time of application must be met, including passing scores on the ICTS Basic Skills Test, the K-12 Assessment of Professional Teaching, and the Reading content exam.
+In order to qualify for Roosevelt University's recommendation for a K - 12 reading specialist endorsement all requirements in effect at the time of application must be met, including passing scores on the ILTS Basic Skills Test, the K-12 Assessment of Professional Teaching, and the Reading content exam.
 The Reading content exam should always be taken after all course requirements have been completed.

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500